malcolmbyrd/binary-search-tree/README.md

 # binary-search-tree
-A simple binary search tree implementation
+A simple binary search tree implementation in vanilla Javascript.